-SECTION 1 Things to know about getting your medical care covered as a member of our plan
+SECTION 1 Things to know about getting your medical care as a member of our plan

-This chapter explains what you need to know about using the plan to get your medical care coverage.
-It gives definitions of terms and explains the rules you will need to follow to get the medical treatments, services, and other medical care that are covered by the plan.
+This chapter explains what you need to know about using the plan to get your medical care covered.
+It gives definitions of terms and explains the rules you will need to follow to get the medical treatments, services, equipment, prescription drugs, and other medical care that are covered by the plan.